Noriko Manabe, Ph.D.

 My second monograph, Revolution Remixed: Intertextuality in Protest Music (under contract with Oxford, forthcoming), discusses the prevalence of intertextuality in protest music, constructs a typology of this intertextuality, and analyzes the sociopolitical conditions under which certain types are applied, comparing case studies in Japan, the U.S., and U.K.

 I am also co-editing two essay collections, The Oxford Handbook of Protest Music (with Eric Drott, under contract) and Nuclear Music: Sonic Responses to War, Disaster, and Power (with Jessica Schwartz, under contract).
-We held conferences related to these volumes on October 22-23 and October 24-25, 2015.
-These projects were supported by a grant from the Princeton Center for Human Values.

 I am the Series Editor for the new 33-1/3 Japan Series at Bloomsbury Publishing.
 Information on the series and on how to submit a proposal can be found here.
 I am also on the editorial boards for the SOAS Musicology Series (Routledge) and the journals, Journal of the American Musicological Society, Twentieth-Century Music, and Music and Politics.
 I am a contributing editor for The Asia-Pacific Journal.

 I have served the Society for Ethnomusicology as Treasurer and member of the Board of Directors, as a member of the Investment Committee for seventeen years (nine of them as Chair), and as a member of the Council.
 At the Society for Music Theory, I am chair of the Publication Awards Committee for 2021 and have also served on the Race and Ethnic Diversity, Program, and Investment Committees.
 At the Association for Asian Studies, I serve on the Finance Committee.